Umkhonto (missile): Umkhonto-IR Block I

 The first variant of the Umkhonto surface-to-air missile, the Block I, was initially developed in response to the South African military requirement to upgrade existing short-ranged aerial defence capability.
 Later, as South Africa undertook a project to purchase four modern frigates in 1999, the Umkhonto was selected to provide naval surface-to-air defence.

 Entering limited production from 2001, the Block I was designed to provide 360-degree coverage against airborne threats up to supersonic speed.
 The Block I was reportedly the first Vertical Launch System Infrared surface-to-air missile to be developed anywhere in the world, also being the first to operate a lock-on after launch mode.

-Initial Operational Capability began in 2006 when the Umkhonto began to equip the newly constructed and delivered South African Valour-class frigates.
+Initial operational capability began in 2006 when the Umkhonto began to equip the newly constructed and delivered South African Valour-class frigates.
 In 2002, soon after production began and before final testing was concluded, the Finnish Navy signed a multi-million rand contract for the supply of the Umkhonto missile and associated fire control equipment.
-Under the Finnish Squadron 2000 Project, four Hamina-class missile boats and two Hameenmaa-class minelayers would be equipped with the Umkhonto for the primary air defence mission against incoming sea-skimming missiles and attack aircraft.
+Under the Finnish Squadron 2000 Project, four Hamina-class missile boats and two Hämeenmaa-class minelayers would be equipped with the Umkhonto for the primary air defence mission against incoming sea-skimming missiles and attack aircraft.
 The contract represented a major coup for the South African defence industry as the bid was selected ahead of far more established North American and European rivals.

 Production of the Block I has been gradually reduced, and has now been discontinued after the unveiling of the improved Block II in May 2010.